Ayush-KS/August-LeetCoding-Challenge/README.md

 This is a challenge by [LeetCode](https://leetcode.com/explore/challenge/card/august-leetcoding-challenge/) consisting of 31 daily problems over the month of August.
 A problem is added each day, and we have 24 hours to make a valid submission.
 I will be uploading my solutions in this repository after the deadline to make a valid submission for the given problem has passed.

-I am going to change the language I code in every week!

-Week One: Javascript

-Week Two: C++

 ## Week 1: August 1st – August 7th [Javascript]